jkubath/MS2-Noise-Reduction/README.md

     B. Bin the m/z float values to nearest integer and write to binned files
     C. build a neural network to learn how to reduce the noise in the MS2 data
     D. test

+    noise_reduction_keras.py is an implementation of noise_reduction_ms2 with the Keras API.